MarkThackham/MarkThackham.github.io/Portfolio/machine-learning/machine-learning-seoul-bike-hire.md

   </figure>
 </div>

 These plots show the feature importance from the final XGBoost model, using both gain and SHAP values.
-Temperature, Hour, and Dew Point are the most important features.
+Temperature, Hour, and Solar Radiation are the most important features.

 <div style="display: flex; justify-content: center; gap: 20px; align-items: flex-start;">
   <figure style="text-align: center; margin: 0;">